tutto-beep-bot/S5-onBoarding/README.md

 ## Digital Onboarding Card Project

-This is a sleek and interactive onboarding interface built with Angular and Bootstrap.
-A card element shows tips and steps for better production.
+This is an interactive onboarding interface built with Angular and Bootstrap where a card element shows the User tips and steps for better production.

 This project is part of a learning journey focused on UI/UX design, responsive layouts, and dynamic animations using `@angular/animations`.